Another Word For PROBLEM

 subject

-Noun : (grammar) In a clause: the word or word group (usually a noun phrase) about whom the statement is made.
-In active clauses with verbs denoting an action, the subject and the actor are usually the same.
+Noun : (grammar) The noun, pronoun or noun phrase about whom the statement is made.
+In active clauses with verbs denoting an action, the subject is the actor.
+In clauses in the passive voice the subject is the target of the action.

 Noun : The main topic of a paper, work of art, discussion, field of study, etc.